Bh-an/Jenkins-server-IAC/README.md

 - Ensure existence of keypair in aws account and private key on system
 - Change or create user-data.sh to contain your server name
 - Create a file <username>.yml in roles/vars/ containing config specific values (use existing refrences)
+- Go through and make changes as needed to jenkins configuration in roles/jenkins_configuration/tasks/main.yml

-*make sure relevant domain records and resources present in common_vars should exist in your aws account*
+*make sure relevant domain records and resources present in common_vars exist in your aws account*

 ### Jenkins Infrastructure Deployment: